RebeccaFlach/covid-modeling/reports/draft_report.md

 ![initial_heatmap](https://github.com/RebeccaFlach/covid-modeling/assets/47285707/5bf27058-0087-4c44-b4f2-94ee5b296b73)

-**Figure 2: Heatmap visualization** of the store network based on mean exposure time in each zone.
+**Figure 2: Store network heatmap visualization** based on mean exposure time in each zone.
 The color ranges from black to bright red.
 The brighter the red, the higher the average exposure time is in that zone.

 Following this, we investigate some common COVID exposure interventions such as: